-The $2.4 Million Question: How Fashion Brands Are Rethinking Image Production
+The a controlled budget Million Question: How Fashion Brands Are Rethinking Image Production

-When ASOS reported a 40% reduction in product photography costs after implementing automated editing systems, it sparked a industry-wide reassessment of traditional workflows.
-The British fashion retailer wasn't alone—Zara parent Inditex followed suit, allocating significant capital toward AI-powered visual production tools.
+When ecommerce teams reported a measurable operating signal.
+The British fashion retailer wasn't alone—ecommerce teams parent Inditex followed suit, allocating significant capital toward AI-powered visual production tools.
 For e-commerce operators managing thousands of SKUs, the choice between automated style transfer and traditional retouching has become a strategic imperative rather than a tactical preference.
 This analysis breaks down the real costs, quality trade-offs, and operational implications so you can make an informed decision for your catalog.

 Understanding Automated Style Transfer Technology